kayuksel/meta-map-elites/README.md

 by learning the mutation operator of map-elites via a convolutional neural network.

 Experimental results shown its effectiveness in first-order non-convex optimization.
-The speed of convergence is remarkable versus SotA black-box optimization methods.
+The convergence speed is remarkable against SotA black-box optimization methods.

 # Comparison with Nevergrad NGOpt